matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 ScalaApp.triggerReact();
 {% endcodeblock %}

-+ **UndoBox** is one of the application's components, handling the undo functionility described above.
++ **UndoBox** is one of the application's components, handling the undo functionality described above.
 All it does is assign handlers to the buttons, in which the functions passed in as props are called.

 + **ChatApp** is the main component of the application, it wires together the individual components and passes through the individual props.